pluginpal/strapi-plugin-config-sync/README.md

 <img src="https://raw.githubusercontent.com/boazpoolman/strapi-plugin-config-sync/master/.github/config-diff.png" alt="Config diff in admin" />

 ## ⌨️ Usage / Workflow
 This plugin works best when you use `git` for the version control of your Strapi project.
-When you do so, with this plugin you are able to version control your config data through files.

 _The following workflows are assuming you're using `git`._

+### Intro
+All database records tracked with this plugin will be exported to JSON files.
+Once exported each change to the file or the record will be tracked.
+Meaning you can now do one of two things:

+- Change the file(s), and run an import.
+You have now imported from filesystem -> database.
+- Change the record(s), and run an export.
+You have now exported from database -> filesystem.

 ### Local development
 When building a new feature locally for your Strapi project you'd use the following workflow: